VitalDevelopment/.github/README.md

-# .github
+# VitalDevelopment

-Bio repo for the VitalDevelopment Github
+Vital Development is a team of developers working on projects to better benefit the public.